Atinos31/Speaky/README.md

 ### [Returning User Goals](#returning-user-goals)

-- As a returning visitor i want to be able to leave feedback regarding what improvements could be implemented.
+- As a returning visitor i want to be able to leave feedback regarding what improvements could be implemented and what i like about the app.

 ## [Website Structure](#website-structure)
   - The website is designed to be easy to navigate and user friendly on all device types but its mainly designed for  mobile and tablettes.